horus-scheduler/horus-app-eval/README.md

 The details can be found in [this repo](https://github.com/horus-scheduler/horus-p4).

 > Note that upon exiting the controller, it will record the number of tasks for each experiment.
-To do so, we need to **stop the load generator first and after a few seconds stop the controller** to make sure the latest number of arrived tasks at the switch is sampled by the controller.
+To do so, we need to **stop the load generator first and after a few seconds stop the controller** to make sure the latest stats from the switch data plane is sampled by the controller.
 > We use the total number of tasks (output of controller) and the task rate (e.g., 30KRPS) to calculate the exact experiment duration.
 Then, we will use the total number of msgs to calculate the *rate* (#msgs/duration(s)).

 ### Analyze/plot the results